Game Rules

 Reveal Tokens

 Each player starts with 3 reveal tokens.
 Spend one as a free action on your turn to flip one of your own face-down cards face-up.
 When conspirator is predominant, tokens can also target opponent's cards.
-Tokens can be regained through the conspirator predisposition, which grants one token at the start of every turn.
+You gain a token by playing the Reveal Hand or Reveal Conspiration conspiracy actions when they uncover at least one hidden card.

 Predispositions are an advanced mechanic.
 When creating a casual game, you can disable them for a simpler experience.